-Table 4.3 in Annex 1 presents a comparison of several market income sources in terms of recipient numbers.
-Employment income is reasonably close to the external statistics in 2014, but slightly higher than external statistics in 2013.
-Self-employment income is relatively close, marginally higher compared to external data in 2013 and somewhat below external data in 2014.
+Table 4.3 in Annex 2 presents a comparison of several market income sources in terms of recipient numbers.
+Employment income matches exactly the external statistics in 2015, and is slightly higher than external statistics in 2014.
+Self-employment income is relatively close, marginally higher compared to external data in 2015 and somewhat higher than the external data in 2014.
 However, differences are small.
-Private pensions are slightly higher than the external statistics in 2013 and equivalent to the external statistics in 2014.
+Private pensions are somewhat higher than the external statistics in 2014 and equivalent to the external statistics in 2015.
 The sources of rent income and investment income appear to be seriously overestimated in EUROMOD in all years.
-The number of recipients of incomes from property and investment is between 1.5 and 1.6 times larger than what external data indicate during 2013-2014.
+The number of recipients of incomes from property and investment is between 1.5 and 1.9 times larger than what external data indicate during 2013-2014.
 It is not clear what factors are behind this large discrepancy.